Worksite Wellness

 Tobacco Cessation

-Remember, the Affordable Care Act (ACA) requires health insurance plans in the to cover tobacco cessation treatments.
+Remember, the Affordable Care Act (ACA) requires health insurance plans to cover tobacco cessation treatments.
 Therefore, most health insurance plans offered to employees should provide access to tobacco cessation care.
 Federal guidance defines tobacco cessation care as:

 - 4 sessions of individual, group and phone counseling